Public Awareness and Developmental Monitoring

 Elements of an Effective Public Awareness Program

-An effective public awareness program should provide ongoing activities throughout the state and involve the major organizations that have a direct interest in young children (e.g., public and private agencies at the state, regional, and local levels; parent groups; medical staff; and advocates).
 Public awareness should be broad enough to reach the general public, including persons with disabilities, using a variety of methods.
-Examples of methods to inform the general public include posters, pamphlets, displays, billboards, toll free-numbers, Web sites, videos, TV, radio, newspaper releases, and advertisements.
+Examples of methods to inform the general public include social media, posters, pamphlets, displays, billboards, toll free-numbers, websites, videos, TV, radio, newspaper releases, and advertisements.

 Part C Requirements

-Developmental monitoring or surveillance involves observing a young child over time and tracking his or her achievement of typical developmental milestones.
-Developmental monitoring is less formal than developmental screening.
-It can be a way for primary referral sources, including parents and physicians, to make decisions about whether a referral for more formal developmental screening is necessary.
+Developmental monitoring involves observing a young child over time and tracking their achievement of typical developmental milestones.
+While less formal than developmental screening, it can be a way for primary referral sources, including parents and physicians, to make decisions about whether a referral for more formal developmental screening is necessary.

 National Resources